 There are numerous causes of skin rash, and some rashes that typically affect small areas can become widespread.
 Dermatitis, an inflammation of the skin which leads to dry, itchy or red skin, sometimes spreads and appears as a full body rash.
 Psoriasis, characterized by a scaly rash, can also extend to most areas of the body.
 Heat rash, hot tub rash, poison ivy or poison oak may also become a generalized rash, depending on the extent of skin exposure.
 Infrequently, a widespread rash can be a sign of a serious medical condition.

-Rashes can be red, itchy, dry or scaly, and they can appear as blotches, welts or blisters.
 They sometimes disappear on their own, or when the cause is removed.
 Do not treat full-body rashes on your own, as the cause of these rashes should be evaluated by a doctor or dermatologist.
 If you have a rash that covers the body, or a rash that is painful, blistering, or looks infected, see a doctor right away.
 Seek urgent medical attention, or call 911, if you have a fever with a full-body rash, if the rash is spreading quickly, or if breathing becomes difficult.

 Reviewed by Kay Peck, MPH RD